 Customers will receive information by mail any time there are changes to their irrigation restrictions or other drought-related modifications.
 We will also notify customers through other channels, but mail ensures all customers will receive the information.

 We prefer to achieve greater water-use reductions by engaging and educating customers about voluntarily conserving water and avoiding water waste.
 Our customers have done a great job stepping up and saving water in the past, and we hope they will respond to the call to reduce water use again.
-If we cannot achieve the needed water savings through voluntary conservation, we may be required to implement water budgets in the future.

 Our Water Resource Sustainability Team continues to monitor supply and demand on an ongoing basis.
 Any future decisions will be based on our assessment of local supply and demand conditions, but we prefer to achieve the needed reductions voluntarily, so that we don’t have to implement additional restrictions for customers.
 If we cannot reduce customer water use to the levels needed, we may need to implement water budgets.
-If this occurs, we will take a customer-first approach like we did during the last drought.
-We will also notify all affected customers.

 Hand-watering with a hose and shut-off nozzle allows for more targeted watering.
 While a sprinkler system may only water for a specific amount of time, it may cover a larger area that has portions that do not need to be watered and may water longer than needed.
 Hand-watering conserves water because users are able to target only what needs irrigation and stop when enough water has been applied.